Real-time AIS tracking for St. Paul and St. George Islands

 Alert system: When vessels come within 20 nautical miles of either island, a red alert banner appears at the top of the page.
 Vessels are categorized as "Approaching" (within 20nm) or listed under "All Other Vessels" for everything else detected by our receivers.

 Note: AIS relies on line-of-sight VHF signals.
 Not all vessels have AIS transponders, and some may turn them off.
 Range varies based on vessel height, antenna placement, and weather conditions.
+Vessels that haven't transmitted a signal in over 30 minutes are automatically removed from the display.
 This data is for informational purposes only and should not be used for navigation.

 Marine Traffic Observer